Girl You Know It's True (film)

-Girl You Know It's True is a 2023 biographical film about the notorious late-1980s/early-1990s music duo Milli Vanilli, who caused one of the most infamous scandals in international pop music.
+Girl You Know It's True is a 2023 biographical film about the late-1980s/early-1990s music duo Milli Vanilli, who caused one of the most infamous scandals in international pop music.
 Simon Verhoeven wrote, directed and co-produced the biopic, which was produced by Wiedemann & Berg Film, with Leonine as the theatrical distributor, released in cinemas on 21 December 2023.
-The movie stars Tijan Njie and Elan Ben Ali as the lip-synching stage artists Rob Pilatus and Fab Morvan respectively, as well as Matthias Schweighöfer as the instigating music producer Frank Farian.
+The movie stars Tijan Njie and Elan Ben Ali as the lip-synching stage artists Rob Pilatus and Fab Morvan, as well as Matthias Schweighöfer as the music producer Frank Farian.